codinsonn/codinsonn.dev/packages/@aetherspace/core/README.md

 - `Expo`, for cross-platform iOS and Android builds, testing and deployments
 - `Next.js`, for an SEO and web-vitals optimized web experience

-Aside from those core technologies, Aetherspace also sets you up with and is built on:
+Aside from those core technologies, Aetherspace also sets you up with, and is built on:
-- `Zod`, for single sources of truth to define all our datastructure shapes from
+- `Zod`, for single sources of truth to define, type, validate and shape your data structures from
-- `turborepo`, for a monorepo setup that works while getting out of your way
+- `turborepo`, for a monorepo setup that just works™️ while getting out of your way
 - `expo-router` & `react-navigation`, for mobile fs based routing and (deep)linking
 - `tailwind` & `twrnc`, for industry standard cross-platform styles using utility classes
 - `SWR`, for cacheable data-fetching that works on web and mobile